Sienna Miller: Relationships

 On Christmas Day 2004, Miller became engaged to her Alfie co-star Jude Law.
-On 8 July 2005, Law issued a public apology to Miller for having an affair with the nanny of his children.
+On 18 July 2005, Law issued a public apology to Miller for having an affair with his children's nanny.
 After attempting to salvage their relationship, Miller and Law separated in November 2006.
+During their relationship, tabloids leaked news of Miller's pregnancy, which she ultimately aborted.
+In 2008, Miller had a highly publicised affair with married actor Balthazar Getty.
+She later sued two British tabloids for publishing photos of her and Getty together.

 In December 2009, it was reported that Law and Miller had rekindled their relationship after starring in separate shows on Broadway in late 2009.
-They spent Christmas 2009 in Barbados, along with three of Law's children.
+They spent Christmas 2009 in Barbados with three of Law's children.
 They announced they had split again in February 2011.

-In 2008, Miller had a highly publicised affair with married actor Balthazar Getty.
-Miller later sued two British tabloids over the publication of photos showing her and Getty together.

-From 2011 to 2015, Miller dated actor Tom Sturridge, with whom she has a daughter, who was born on 7 July 2012.
+From 2011 to 2015, Miller dated and became engaged to actor Tom Sturridge, with whom she has a daughter, who was born on 7 July 2012.

+Miller began dating actor Oli Green in late 2021.
+Their daughter was born in December 2023.
+They were seen together at the Oasis concert in July 2025 at Wembley Stadium.

 Phone hacking scandal

-Following a High Court hearing in May 2011, Sienna Miller was awarded £100,000 in damages from News of the World after the newspaper admitted hacking into her phone.
+Following a High Court hearing in May 2011, Miller was awarded £100,000 in damages from News of the World after the newspaper admitted hacking into her phone.
 Later, as a core participant, she gave evidence to the Leveson Inquiry in November 2011, including the following:

-In November 2021, Miller accepted "a major financial settlement" from News Group Newspapers, publishers of The Sun, over an alleged phone hacking claim.
-Her lawyers told the court the payout is "tantamount" to an admission of illegal activity by The Sun.
-Outside the High Court on 9 December 2021, Miller said about The Sun newspaper, "They very nearly ruined my life.
+In November 2021, Miller accepted a financial settlement from News Group Newspapers, publishers of The Sun, over an alleged phone hacking.
+Her lawyer David Sherborne told the court the payout is "tantamount" to an admission of illegal activity by The Sun.
+Outside the High Court on 9 December 2021, Miller said of The Sun newspaper, "They very nearly ruined my life.
 I have certainly seen how they have ruined the lives of others."

+She is played by Georgia Jay in the 2025 ITV drama about the News International phone hacking scandal, The Hack.